 This native Australian tree has over 300 species, with Eucalyptus globulus being the most commonly used for its medicinal properties.
 It is well known for its characteristic, menthol, camphor-like aroma and has a long history of traditional use for all manner of respiratory disorders.

-Australian aborigines have used this tree for thousands of years to treat coughs, fevers, joint pain, wounds and much more.
-It was named the “fever tree” by Australian settlers because of its potent disease-fighting properties.
+Indigenous peoples of Australasia have used this tree for thousands of years to treat coughs, fevers, joint pain, wounds and much more.
+It was named the “fever tree” by Europeans because of its potent disease-fighting properties.

 Eucalyptus Essential Oil